microsoft/workshop-library/full/intro-git-github-version-control/local-git.md

 ## Committing Changes

 The "commit" command is used to save your changes to the local repository as it captures a snapshot of the project's currently staged changes.
-Committed snapshots can be thought of as “safe” versions of a project.
+Committed snapshots can be thought of as "safe" versions of a project.
 Git will never change them unless you explicitly ask it to.

 Inside git bash, execute the following command to commit all the changes